opengauss-mirror/docs/content/en/docs/Developerguide/global_session_time.md

 # GLOBAL\_SESSION\_TIME<a name="EN-US_TOPIC_0245374736"></a>

 **GLOBAL\_SESSION\_TIME**  collects statistics about the running time of session threads and time consumed in each execution phase on each node.
-To query this view, you must have the  **monadmin**  permission.

 **Table  1**  GLOBAL\_SESSION\_TIME columns